Extreme Cold Weather Work Clothing

 the hatches when it gets properly cold.

-The requirements for this layer vary greatly according to the job and weather conditions, as well as the actual outside temperature.
-Periods of high exertion so generating your own heat or work that involves little exertion or hours of fairly static activity in cold conditions are important factors.
-If the work is outdoors, then the requirements can change from one hour to the next.
-Background temperature variations, the sun coming out, the wind getting up, rain and snow falling all mean that flexibility in dress is vital to remain comfortable at all times and keep working efficiently.
-Zips, collars, draw cords and the like allow for increased ventilation during exertion or for all openings to be pulled closed while at rest and/or in very cold conditions.
+The requirements for this layer vary greatly according to the job and weather conditions.
+Periods of high exertion that generates heat or work that involves little exertion or hours of fairly static activity in cold conditions are considerations as well as the actual temperature.
+Outdoors the requirements can change quite rapidly, background temperature variations such as the sun coming out, the wind getting up, rain and snow falling all mean that flexibility in dress is vital to remain comfortable at all times and keep working efficiently.
+Zips, collars, draw cords and the like allow you to open up for ventilation during exertion or to shut down at rest, in very cold conditions or during those focused but non-energetic work tasks.

 Bibs and overalls are particularly good here,